kube-obs/kube-obs/ui/README.md

     UI is available on http://localhost:5601
     Elasticsearch is available on localhost:9200

-1. Run UI with `yarn dev` and then, optionally, run `yarn ingestMockData` to ingest mock data from JSON folder
+1. Run UI with `yarn dev` and then run `yarn setupElastic`.
+    Optionally, run `yarn ingestMockData` to ingest mock data from JSON folder
 ---

 ## 🧐 What's inside?